-Subsequently an extensive financial support package was provided by the Government for all local authorities which included a sales, fees and charges income compensation scheme, un-ringfenced grant allocations and a local tax income guarantee scheme.
+Whilst, during 2020/21, an extensive financial support package was provided by the Government for all local authorities (which included a sales, fees and charges income compensation scheme, un-ringfenced grant allocations and a local tax income guarantee scheme,) the financial support provided in 2021/22 only covered the 3-month period April -June 2021.
+Beyond this the financial impacts of Covid19 have been absorbed by the Council.